Glossary of technical writing terms

 table of contents

-• In online documentation, a list of topics with hyperlinks to the topics.
-Usually, the topics are put into groups of related information, and there is a hierarchy of expandable and collapsible headings.
+• In online documentation, a table of contents is a list of topics with hyperlinks to the topics.
+Usually, the topics are in groups of related information, and there is a hierarchy of expandable and collapsible headings.
 Usually, the table of contents appears as a navigation pane on the left side of the help window.

-See also index.
+Refer also to index.

 tacit knowledge